SenseLogic/CODEX/README.md

     *   image_name.1280.avif
     *   image_name.1920.avif
     *   image_name.3840.avif
-*   Database paths don't specify resolutions :
+*   Database paths do not specify resolutions :
     *   /local/path/to/image_name.avif
     *   /global/path/to/image_name.avif
 *   Both the original and reencoded images share the same relative path and file label.
 *   The website must only use the images stored on the CDN and at the smallest appropriate resolution.
-*   A low-resolution image should already be visible while the high-resolution image is still loaded.
+*   A low-resolution image should be displayed initially while the high-resolution image is still loading..

 ## Version